llm-bible/llm-bible.github.io/_publications/marchisio2024how.markdown

 bibkey: marchisio2024how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.03211"}
-tags: ['Quantization', 'RAG', 'Prompting', 'Efficiency and Optimization']
+tags: ['RAG', 'Efficiency and Optimization', 'Quantization', 'Prompting']
 ---
 Quantization techniques are widely used to improve inference speed and deployment of large language models.
 While a wide body of work examines the